AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/validate-microsoft-dynamics-sync.md

    >[!CAUTION]
    >
    >We do not currently support sandbox refresh for Marketo Dynamics Sync.
 If you need to refresh your Dynamics CRM sandbox, a new Marketo sandbox will be required.
-Please contact your Customer Success Manager for additional details.
+Please contact the Adobe Account Team (your Account Manager) for additional details.

 >[!MORELIKETHIS]
 >